 Our Early Years Foundation Stage (EYFS) curriculum

-This year (2021) a reformed Statutory framework for the early years foundation stage (EYFS) came into force, including changes to the end of stage assessment, and a new Reception baseline assessment (RBA) has been introduced.
+In 2021 a reformed Statutory framework for the early years foundation stage (EYFS) came into force, including changes to the end of stage assessment, and a new Reception baseline assessment (RBA) has been introduced.

 The curriculum in the EYFS is different from the National Curriculum.
 It has areas of learning, rather than subject areas – areas which encompass a wide range of skills, knowledge, attitudes and attributes.
 The EYFS curriculum is further developed into Key Stage 1 with opportunities to practice skills learned in our Reception classes within National Curriculum subjects for example, our Year 1 teachers build on the independence and self-regulation that are encouraged in EYFS as well as building on the phonics work taught in early years.